Magdalena Adamowicz

-Biography

-Educational career
+Education

 Magdalena Adamowicz studied in Primary School number 14 named after Janusz Korczak in Słupsk and 1st High School named after Bolesław III Wrymouth in Słupsk.
 Then she graduated from the faculty of law at the University of Gdańsk and completed Legal Counsel application.
 In 2003 she was awarded a Gdańsk Doctor of Philosophy at the faculty of law for her dissertation: The role of the mutual insurance companies in the business insurance system, which was supervised by professor Janina Ciechanowicz-McLean.
 In the same year she was appointed as an assistant professor at the faculty of Admiralty law.
 She is a graduate of the English and European school of law organised by the University of Cambridge and the School of German law organised by the University of Bonn.
 In 2013 she completed her MBA postgraduate studies organised in collaboration with the University of Northampton and the Higher Banking School in Gdańsk.
 She trained also in Cologne, Barcelona, Monachium, Hamburg, Antwerp and Brussels.

-Political involvement
+Career

 She started in the 2019 European Parliament election from the second place on the European Coalition candidates list in the ward number 1 as a candidate recommended by the Civic Platform.
-Adamowicz received 199,591 votes (24,12% of votes in the ward) and hence was elected to the EP with the higher result in the ward.
+Adamowicz received 199,591 votes (24.12% of votes in the ward) and hence was elected to the EP with the higher result in the ward.
 As an MEP she joined European People's Party group.
 She became a member of Transportation and Tourism Committee as well as a part of the Parliament's delegation for relations to South Africa and also a substitute member of the Law Committee and the Committee of Civil Freedom, Justice and Internal Affairs.

-Accusations of Tax Evasion
+Legal issues

 In August 2020, the Polish National Prosecutors office brought charges of tax evasion against Magdalena Adamowicz, accusing her of concealment of tax returns for 2011–2012.
 The prosecutor's office accuses her of non-disclosure of nearly 300,000 PLN and 100 thousand.
 PLN of income in tax returns for 2011 and 2012.

 Private life

-Between 1999 and 2019 she was married to Paweł Adamowicz who served as mayor of the city of Gdańsk until he was murdered by a mentally unstable ex-convict.
-From this marriage she has two daughters: Antonina (born 2003) and Teresa (born 2010).
+Between 1999 and 2019, Adamowicz was married to Paweł Adamowicz who served as mayor of the city of Gdańsk until he was murdered by a mentally unstable ex-convict.
+From this marriage, she has two daughters: Antonina (born 2003) and Teresa (born 2010).
 Her sister Beata is married to the mayor of Grudziądz, Maciej Glamowski.